Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 3. Implement Password Rate Limiting:

-• Monitor login attempts on a single account: Track login attempts targeting a specific account from various IP addresses over a short period.
-Three failed attempts from different continents could indicate a brute-force attack.
+- Monitor account-specific attempts: Track login attempts targeting a specific account from various IP addresses over a short period.
+For example, three failed logins for one user from three different countries could indicate a coordinated brute-force attack.

-• Identify patterns in login attempts: Be wary of login attempts across multiple login IDs with a clear pattern, such as sequential usernames or variations of a common email address.
+- Detect cross-account patterns: Be wary of login attempts across multiple accounts following a clear pattern, such as sequential usernames or variations of a common password.
+This could signal an attacker systematically trying to compromise accounts.

 Refer to OWASP's guide on Blocking Brute Force Attacks for more detailed information on identifying and mitigating these threats.